 Before the first usage it is recommended to verify whether the PowerShell

-is activated in the Windows system.
+is activated in the OS Windows.
 If not then follow the steps below:

 Control panels>Programs and functions>Activate or deactivate Windows system functions => "Windows PowerShell 2.0".